PAIN SEARCH STRATEGY AND RESULTS

 3. New studies involving the use of standard short-acting, sustained, or extended-release opioids will not be included as of 7/2013.
 Only studies involving new formulations or unusual uses of these medications will be included.

 4. Studies involving the examination of effects of different types of surgical anesthesia

-5. As of 8/2014, additional exclusions are (a) studies involving surgical procedures such as cordotomy or vertebroplasty, and (b) studies with sample sizes < 30
+5. As of 8/2014, studies involving surgical procedures such as cordotomy or vertebroplasty as the primary intervention will not be included.